 All kidding aside, don’t rush your marathon preparation.
 Make sure you’re ready (here’s how) before you ever toe the starting line.

-If you need help with your marathon training, check out our free marathon series where we share:
+If you need help with your marathon recovery, check out our free injury prevention series where we share:

 - Bonus content never shared here on the blog

-Check it out here and we’ll send you the first free report today.
+Check it out here and we’ll send you the first free lesson today.